Fictional farm. Real management logic.

 End state

-Why watch this series and what a farm operating with an agent actually looks like.
+Why watch this series and what a farm operating with an AI agent actually looks like.
+The three core insights.
+The calf cost example as concrete proof.

 Narrow AI vs generative AI